 - Jurassic World

 ‘Going to the pictures’ is one of my favourite choices for date night.
 If I figure out what it is that makes my heart skip a beat and my eyes light up, I’ll let you know.
-If you don’t hear from me, I’ll be lost in the world of the pictures.
+If you don’t hear from me, I’ll be lost in the world of motion pictures.